-The Plaza de las Tres Culturas ("Plaza of Three Cultures") in Mexico City is a spot where an archaeological site, a colonial-period church and modern-era high rise buildings converge.
-On a visit to the site you can see architecture from the three main phases of Mexico City's history: the pre-Hispanic, colonial, and modern, encompassed in a single plaza.
-Once the site of an important ceremonial center and bustling market place, Tlatelolco was conquered by a rival indigenous group in 1473, only to be destroyed with the arrival of the Spaniards.
+The Plaza de las Tres Culturas ("Plaza of Three Cultures") located in Mexico City's Cuauhtémoc borough is a spot where an archaeological site, a colonial-period church, and modern-era high rise apartment buildings converge.
+On a visit to the site you can see architecture from the three main phases of Mexico City's history: the pre-Hispanic, colonial, and modern, encompassed within a single plaza.

 The Ancient City

 Once the site of an important Aztec ceremonial center and bustling marketplace, Tlatelolco was conquered by a rival indigenous group in 1473, only to be destroyed with the arrival of the Spaniards.
 The name Tlatelolco comes from the Nahuatl language and translated means "mound of sand".
 This was the main commercial center of the Aztec empire, and a twin city of the Aztec capital city Tenochtitlan, although it was founded around 1337, some 13 years after the founding of Tenochtitlan.